mendersoftware/mender-docs/02.Architecture/02.Mender-Artifacts/docs.md

 ## Signing and verification

-To verify that the atrifact commes form a known source, Mender Artifact supports image signing and verification.
-In order to create a signed Artifact which can be verified by the Mender Client during the update process please follow the instructions at [Signing and verifying Mender Artifact](../../artifacts/signing-and-verification).
+To verify that the Artifact comes from a known source, the Mender Artifact format supports image signing and verification.
+In order to create a signed Artifact, which can be verified by the Mender Client during the update process, please follow the instructions at [Signing and verifying Mender Artifact](../../artifacts/signing-and-verification).

 ## Working with Mender Artifacts